 Omega-3 and the brain are heavily linked.
 Up to 20% of the dry weight of the brain consists of fatty acids.
 So, it’s no surprise that omega-3 is essential for neurological function.
 As the control center of the body, the brain regulates everything.
 It sends signals to tell our bodies what to do and how to function properly.
 This includes signaling with neurotransmitters (hormones) to control our moods.

 Clinical Depression and Bipolar Disorder are two of the most well-known types of depressive disorders.
 Both of these are often found in combination with anxiety.
-Although these types differ from each other, omega-3 fish oil has been shown beneficial for controlling them both and helping anxiety.
+Although these types differ from each other, omega-3 fish oil may be beneficial for controlling them both and helping anxiety.

 Omega 3 and Depression